tptirrell/tptirrell.github.io/_posts/2016-7-28-AirportDelays .md

 **Logistic Regression**
 Finally, I ran a logistic regression to be able to determine which features are most correlated with delays.
 I created a binary feature if the avg gate arrival delay was less than or greater than the median delay.
 After running the logistic regression, the features most correlated with delays are: Avg Block Delay, Airport Departure Delay, Block Delay, and Gate Depart Delay.
+The accuracy score for this model was 0.862.

 ![functions](/images/airport/logfeatures.png)